Shravan-shetty12/cloud_monitoring_autoscaling_cost-optimization/cost optimization/README.md

  - AWS Budgets provide financial guardrails and alert when spending approaches defined thresholds.

-Note:
-Cost Explorer data is not real-time and can take 12–48 hours to appear.
-During initial testing, EC2 costs may appear as $0.00 due to billing delay.

  - This project accounts for this behavior by using scheduled cost analysis instead of real-time cost-based scaling.